folio-org/raml-module-builder/README.md

 - Add the `maven-shade-plugin` to your pom, indicating the main class to run as `RestLauncher` and main verticle as `RestVerticle`.
-This will create a runnable jar with the runtime’s `RestVerticle` serving as the main class.
+This will create a runnable jar with the runtime's `RestVerticle` serving as the main class.

 ### Build and run